 If you need a tractor but are worried about maneuvering it into a garden shed, the small but mighty products sold by Kubota Tractor Corporation (KTC) will fit the bill.
 The American distribution arm of Japanese heavy equipment industry giant Kubota Corporation, KTC specializes in compact tractors and track loaders, construction equipment, and consumer lawn and garden machinery.
-The company, founded in 1972, has grown to become a market leader in under-120 horsepower tractors in the US, offering more than 80 models.
+The company, founded in 1972, has grown to become a market leader in the nation's under-120 horsepower tractor niche, offering more than 80 models.
 It has a presence in California, Texas, Ohio, and Georgia.
 Kubota Credit Corporation U.S.A. offers financing options for the company's products.

 Based in California, KTC enjoys a nationwide reach.